Oregon Marching Band: Oregon Athletic Bands Council

-Andrew Hamilton

-Claire Schmitz

 OABC is run by an executive committee composed of the President, Vice President, and the Drum Majors of OMB.
 The OABC President also meets with the Director of Athletic Bands once a week to discuss band matters and to better coordinate the faculty with the students.

 Other Athletic bands

 Basketball Band

 The Oregon Basketball Band (OBB) is a group of 80-100 OMB members who perform at all University of Oregon Men's and Women's Basketball home games.
 The group is auditioned from members of the OMB at the end of marching band season.
 Prior to January 2011, the OBB played in McArthur Court, better known as "The Pit".
 On January 13, 2011, the OBB, along with the rest of the OMB, the Oregon Cheerleaders and the Pit Crew, participated in the opening ceremony for the newly opened Matthew Knight Arena before the men's basketball game against USC.
 In addition to home games, the OBB travels with both the men's and women's teams to the Pac-12 tournaments in Seattle, Washington and Las Vegas, Nevada, respectively, as well as March Madness tournaments.